makrai/notes/qui22-core-human-value-dataset.md

     well-defined in intercultural research
   * [apply] the value model learned from ValueNet to several EQ-related tasks and demonstrate its usage for building a value-driven dialogue system
-  * Our methodology can be generalized to a wide range of
+  * Our methodology can be generalized to
     * interactive situations in socially aware dialogue systems (Zhao, Romero, and Rudnicky 2018)
-    * human-robot interactions (Yuan and Li 2017; Liang, He, and Anthony’Chen 2021)
+    * human-robot interactions
+      (Yuan and Li 2017; Liang, He, and Anthony’Chen 2021)

 # Related Work

 * incorporating the theory of human value to dialogue systems
 * our dataset shares a similar nature with multiple social commonsense benchmarks and knowledge bases
-* we apply our ValueNet for various dialogue tasks related to EQ
+* we apply ValueNet for various dialogue tasks related to EQ

 ## Theory of Human Value and Utility